excelsior-oss/excelsior-jet-gradle-plugin/README.md

 ### Usage

-If your project is a plain Java SE application, you need to copy and paste the following configuration into the `build.gradle` file:
+If your project is a plain Java SE application, you need add plugin in the build script configuration in the `build.gradle` file:

 ```gradle
 buildscript {